History of Bronny James in Timeline

 Bronny James

 Bronny James Jr. is an American professional basketball player currently playing for the Los Angeles Lakers in the NBA.
-He was a highly regarded four-star recruit coming out of high school, earning McDonald's All-American honors.
-After one season of college basketball with the USC Trojans, he was drafted by the Lakers in the second round of the 2024 NBA draft.
-Notably, he is the son of NBA superstar LeBron James Sr., and they are the first active father-son duo to play together in NBA history.
+As a highly-rated high school player, he was named a McDonald's All-American in 2023.
+He played college basketball for one season at USC before being drafted by the Lakers in the second round of the 2024 NBA draft.
+Notably, he is the son of LeBron James Sr., and they are the first active father-son duo to play together in the NBA.

 2013: Parents' Marriage

-In 2013, Bronny James's parents, LeBron James and Savannah Brinson, got married, solidifying their family.
+In 2013, Bronny James's parents, LeBron James and Savannah Brinson, got married, formalizing their long-term relationship.

 2015: College Scholarship Offers

-By 2015, Bronny James was receiving scholarship offers from college basketball programs, which his father considered a violation due to his young age.
+By 2015, Bronny James was already receiving scholarship offers and letters of interest from college basketball programs, drawing attention to his potential at a young age.

 2016: Offers from Duke and Kentucky

-In 2016, it was reported that Bronny James had received scholarship offers from Duke and Kentucky.
+In 2016, ESPN reported that Bronny James held offers from prestigious basketball programs such as Duke and Kentucky, highlighting his early recruitment status.

-In July 2018, a youth game featuring Bronny James was canceled after a fan heckled his father and was denied entrance.
+In July 2018, a youth basketball game featuring Bronny James was canceled after a fan heckled his father, LeBron James, and was denied entrance to the game.

 August 6, 2018: Enrollment at Crossroads School

-On August 6, 2018, Bronny James enrolled at Crossroads School in Santa Monica, California.
+On August 6, 2018, Bronny James enrolled at Crossroads School in Santa Monica, California, for his education.

-December 3, 2018: First Game at Crossroads School
+December 3, 2018: First Game for Crossroads School

-On December 3, 2018, Bronny James scored 27 points in his first game for Crossroads School, leading to a 61–48 victory.
+On December 3, 2018, Bronny James played his first game for Crossroads School, scoring 27 points in a victory over Culver City Middle School.

-April 2019: Nike Elite Youth Basketball League Debut
+April 2019: Nike Elite Youth Basketball League (EYBL) debut

 In April 2019, Bronny James made his Nike Elite Youth Basketball League (EYBL) debut with Strive for Greatness.

-In May 2019, Bronny James started an Instagram account and gained one million followers on his first day on the platform.
+In May 2019, Bronny James started an Instagram account and reached one million followers in his first day on the platform.

 May 29, 2019: Transfer to Sierra Canyon School

-On May 29, 2019, Bronny James transferred to Sierra Canyon School for his freshman year of high school.
+On May 29, 2019, Bronny James transferred to Sierra Canyon School for his freshman year of high school, joining his brother and Zaire Wade.

 November 21, 2019: High School Debut